 Poppies, roses and magnolia are quite graphic and lend themselves well to this type of photography however even dead flowers are exceptionally beautiful.
 In this series I’ve played with colour and introduced an Andy Warhol aesthetic to colour print in different ways.
 I’m able to draw on my experience in the darkroom and really enhance and manipulate colour.

 I’ve actually shot flowers for years but most of this work is buried in scrap books and has never seen light of day.
-It’ll be nice to actually showcase them when I exhibit at SMITHMADE in December.

 Who are your greatest influences?
 Photographers, artists or otherwise.